Department of Veteran Affairs Medical Center - Battle Creek Michigan

 Department of Veteran Affairs Medical Center - Battle Creek, MI

-Department Of Veteran Affairs Medical Center is treatment center located at 5500 Armstrong Road in the 49037 zip code in Battle Creek, MI that offers medication assisted substance use treatment.
-It accepts veterans and people with trauma into its treatment program.
-Department Of Veteran Affairs Medical Center provides naltrexone administration, relapse prevention from naltrexone and buprenorphine detox to adults and young adults.
-Some of the treatment approaches used by Department Of Veteran Affairs Medical Center consist of brief intervention, matrix Model and relapse prevention.
-Department Of Veteran Affairs Medical Center also offers detoxification services and offers opioid detox and alcohol detox.
+Department Of Veteran Affairs Medical Center is treatment center located at 5500 Armstrong Road in the 49037 zip code in Battle Creek, MI that offers medication-assisted substance abuse treatment.
+It accepts veterans and people with trauma into its treatment service.
+Department Of Veteran Affairs Medical Center provides methadone/buprenorphine for pain management, suboxone prescription and buprenorphine maintenance to adults and young adults.
+Some of the treatment approaches used by Department Of Veteran Affairs Medical Center consist of cognitive behavioral therapy, matrix Model and brief intervention.
+Department Of Veteran Affairs Medical Center also offers detox programs and offers alcohol detox and opioid detox.

 Address: 5500 Armstrong Road, Battle Creek, MI 49037